 I've tried this recipe with a whole egg and it comes out much moister, but the taste is a bit more flavorful thanks to the yolk.
 The texture is slightly different as well; a bit spongier.

 I managed to get 4 thin slices from this recipe, but most of the time you'll get 2 thick slices, or 3 thinner slices.

-I used a 3.5 inch ( 8.9 cm) ramekin (diameter) but a slightly larger ramekin would have been nice, and then it would have yielded closer to 2 slices.
+I used a 3.5 inch ( 8.9 cm) ramekin (in diameter), which holds about 4 ounces of liquid.
+A slightly larger diameter would have yielded closer to 2 slices.

 If you don't have a microwave or don't use one, you can bake it but it does crumble a bit.
 To bake it, generously oil the inside of the ramekin or bowl, and bake in a preheated oven or toaster oven at 400° F (200° C, or gas mark 6) for 15 minutes, or until it's solid.
 You may need to slide a knife along the sides to wiggle the muffin out of the ramekin.